Soccer-Man Utd condemn racist abuse of players on social media

 The club said "identifying these anonymous mindless idiots remains problematic" and urged social media platforms and regulatory authorities to strengthen measures to prevent players from being abused.

+"The accounts of those sending the messages must be banned.
+Their details need to be provided to the appropriate authorities to take further action."

+Since the end of last season, players, coaching staff and match officials have been taking a knee before kickoff at every game as an act of solidarity against racial inequality.

-United, who are second in the league with 40 points from 20 games, a point behind Manchester City who hve a game in hand, visit Arsenal on Saturday.
+United, who are second in the league with 40 points from 20 games, a point behind Manchester City who have a game in hand, visit Arsenal on Saturday.

 ((Shrivathsa.Sridhar@thomsonreuters.com;))